 3. Dry Ice

 You may also be able to get the dent worked out with the help of dry ice.
 The dry ice can help the body contract back into place.
 Just make sure you take precautions to keep the dry ice from your exposed skin, or it can cause serious injuries.

 Hold the dry ice on the dent.
 You might need to rub it around slightly until the dent decides to pop back into its original shape.

 If you are having trouble with the other methods, you want to give the compressed air and hairdryer method a try.
 Turn on the hairdryer to its hottest setting.
 Heat up the dent to make it more malleable.

 Once you have the surface hot, it will have expanded.
 You can now spray the can of compressed air onto the dent.
 The cold air coming out of the can will cause the surface to contract so the dent can be retracted.
-Just be careful so you won’t burn the paint.
+Just be careful that you don’t burn the paint.

-If it’s a larger dent, you want to get help from a professional though.
+If it’s a larger dent, you want to get help from a professional.